Exergetic Port-Hamiltonian Systems Modeling Language: Interfaces

-The name `package' is drawn from software engineering; one might consider a software package to be a `package of types and procedures'.
+The name `directory' points to the similarity with hierarchical file systems, where complete paths (names) are associated to file contents (attributes).

-A package $(N, \, \tau) \in \Pkg(A)$ can be seen as a trie $N$ with an element $\tau(n) \in A$ associated to each leaf node $n \in N$.
-Hence, the concept of named sum carries over from $\NamespaceSet$ to $\Pkg(A)$, for a fixed set $A$.
+A directory $(N, \, \tau) \in \Dtry(A)$ can be seen as a trie $N$, where each leaf node $n \in N$ has an associated attribute $\tau(n) \in A$.
+Hence, the concept of named sum carries over from $\NamespaceSet$ to $\Dtry(A)$, for any fixed set $A$.
 Named sum can then be seen as a flattening operation, analogous to flattening a list of lists.
 Specifically, for the set of all lists of elements of $A$